fastapi/fastapi/docs/tutorial/response-model.md

 ## Recap

-Use the endpoint decorator's parameter `response_model` to define response models and especially to ensure private data is filtered out.
+Use the path operation decorator's parameter `response_model` to define response models and especially to ensure private data is filtered out.